LemonPi/Clisp/README.md

 ### Clisp
 ---------------------

+A lightweight (~550 lines of code) Lisp interpreter with Scheme dialect.
+I was inspired to make this after watching all the [SICP](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/) lectures.

+Features:
+ - file inclusion e.g. (include test.scm), can be nested inside files
+ - first class procedures and by extension higher order procedures
+ - lexical scoping so you don't have to worry about local variables clashing in called procedures
+ - free typed arguments, e.g. (define (add x) ...) x is expected by the semantics to be a list, but not enforced

 <a href="http://www.boost.org/users/download/"><img alt="Get boost" src="http://www.boost.org/style-v2/css_0/get-boost.png"></a> <br>
 I originally intended to include the boost parts required, but as you can see from include\_list, you're better off getting the proper boost distribution.
 To compensate, this repository contains a binary built on Ubuntu 14.04 which should work on most Unix based machines.

-Lisp interpreter with a subset dialect of Scheme.
-I was inspired to make this after watching all the [SICP](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/) lectures.
-Part of this exercise was to explore how code and data are really the same

 Example:

 ```
+(include funcs.scm)

 (define compose (lambda (f g)
         (lambda (x)
                 (f (g x)))))